midterm1021/midterm-assgnment/README.md

 # We’ll replace the sequence variable, and use a feedback message to store the sequence instead

 ![Screenshot from 2022-10-20 14-03-28](https://user-images.githubusercontent.com/115865095/196860795-1004afff-9d64-4e5b-8893-b3197ca81089.png)

+Step 3

+Writing an action client

+# We’ll also scope the action client to a single file.
+Open a new file, let’s call it fibonacci_action_client.py, and add the following boilerplate code :